-1. Basic concepts of chromatographic separation of mixtures

-2. Basic concept of extractions techniques

-3. Working of UV/VIS spectrophometer, recording spectrogram and deducing various parameters using the data
+- 1. Basic concepts of chromatographic separation of mixtures - 2.
+Basic concept of extractions techniques - 3.
+Working of UV/VIS spectrophometer , recording spectrogram and deducing various parameters using the data

-1. Students will have to perform atleast 10-12 experiments from the given list/topic.
+- 1. Students will have to perform at least 10-12 experiments from the given list/topic. - 2.
+Any other subject related experiment can also be included.